Ellipse#

 This method loops over each value of the semimajor axis (sma) length (constructed from the input parameters), fitting a single isophote at each sma.
 The entire set of isophotes is returned in an

-instance.Note that the fix_XXX parameters act in unison.
+IsophoteListinstance.Note that the fix_XXX parameters act in unison.
 Meaning, if one of them is set via this call, the others will assume their default (False) values.
 This effectively overrides any settings that are present in the internal

-was passed to this class’ constructor, that instance will be effectively overridden by the fix_XXX parameters in this call.- Parameters:
+EllipseGeometryinstance that is carried along as a property of this class.
+If an instance ofEllipseGeometrywas passed to this class’ constructor, that instance will be effectively overridden by the fix_XXX parameters in this call.- Parameters:

 - sma0float, optional